Ighina/VQ-VAE_Topic/README.md

 ```
 python run.py -s -mh -nh <desired number of heads>
 ```
-## Saved Models
-Once a training script is succesfully completed, you will find the saved model as a torch checkpoint in the pretrained-models directory.
-You might want to rename the model with a different name for further use.

 # Other Options
  Many other options including training parameters and preprocessing options can be passed to the run.py script.
 To see all the available options, run the script as follow: